 Columbus Personal Injury Attorneys

 A serious injury can derail your life professionally, physically, financially and personally.
-At Leeseberg Tuttle, our accomplished personal injury attorneys serve as strong advocates for the injured in and around Columbus.
+At Leeseberg Tuttle, our accomplished attorneys serve as strong advocates for the injured in and around Columbus.
 When another party’s negligence harms your well-being, we help you pursue maximum compensation.
 We understand that this time can be overwhelming.
-Our team of personal injury attorneys takes care of all aspects of your personal injury claim so that you can focus on healing.
+Our team takes care of all aspects of your personal injury claim so that you can focus on healing.

 Leeseberg Tuttle has gained national recognition as a leading Ohio trial law firm.
 The firm’s outstanding results include numerous multimillion-dollar verdicts and settlements.